 When I Die, Plant a Tree

-When I die, lay me to rest in the gentle embrace of my farm in Sergoit—
+When I die, lay me to rest in the gentle embrace of my rural farm—

 In the rich, red soils that have fed generations, beneath the open skies I once called home.